DavidTimi1/DavidTimi1/README.md

 Welcome to my GitHub profile!

-I am a passionate Fullstack web developer with over 2 years of experience in web technologies.
+I am an experienced Programmer, currently working as a Fullstack web developer with over 2 years of experience in web technologies.
 My expertise includes working with React, Flask, Django, and Python development.
 I enjoy creating impactful projects and exploring the latest advancements in AI.

 ## About Me